ashabou/RockPaperScissors/README.md

 ## Game Display

-- Bounding boxes are displayed live around detected hands.
+- When both players show a gesture and hold their hands stable for a short period, the system automatically detects the winner.
-- Each box is labeled with the player number.
+- A cooldown timer (5 seconds by default) is shown at the bottom of the screen after each detection to ensure gestures aren't detected repeatedly too quickly.
-- Player scores are shown at the top and update after each capture.
+- Scores are tracked, and the game ends when one player reaches 3 points.
-- The winner of the current round is displayed below the scores.
+- You can press **`x`** to reset and play again.

 ---